ripsawridge/site/site/contents/_cma/2007/hochwiesler.md

 <h3>April, 2007</h3>

-It was great to climb with <a href="http://www.summitpost.org/user_page.php?user_id=27310">Sebastian</a>.
+It was great to climb with {% image http://www.summitpost.org/user_page.php?user_id=27310">Sebastian</a>.
 For a year I've admired his photos and trip reports for various Austrian and Swiss destinations.
 So we were happy to hike the steep trail to the walls above the Gimpelhaus for what promised to be a warm and exciting day.
 I'd come here for the first time <a href="http://www.summitpost.org/trip-report/278974/Never-Summer-on-the-Gimpel.html">a month before with Daniel</a>, though the weather turned and we shivered at our belays.

 What a difference a month makes!
 The snow was almost completely gone, and although the hut was still closed there was a smell of summer in the air, probably coming from the brown, dry grass.